mehal17chaudhary-sudo/Junction-Linked-List_V1/README.md

 - **INSERT**: averaged with sign, +7.28% slower than the skip list (median +5.41%).
 Actually *faster* under `adversarial` (tail-append) and `random`; worst under `zipfian` (up to 1.36×).
 - **DELETE**: +4.31% slower on average (median +2.51%).
 Close to parity or faster on most patterns, but sharply worse under `adversarial` (tail-delete), up to 1.33×.

-The mechanism is the same in both directions: sustained mutation concentrated at one boundary (the tail) drives the three-tier maintenance system to fire repeatedly, and each fire pays a fixed O(B) rebuild-floor cost that doesn't amortize away — a workload class where the paper's own amortized-O(log n) claim is proven, not assumed, to fail.
+The mechanism is the same in both directions: sustained mutation concentrated at one boundary (the tail) drives the three-tier maintenance system to fire repeatedly, and each fire pays a fixed O(B) rebuild-floor cost that doesn't amortize away — a workload class where the amortized-O(log n) claim is proven, not assumed, to fail.

 ---